After using TREZOR for a very long time I finally got my hands on a Ledger Wallet – TREZOR’s main competition.

 This means that even if you completely trash your Ledger you’ll still be able to recover all of your lost Bitcoins through this seed.
 It’s also why it’s very important to write it down in a safe place where no one can access it since if someone gets a hold of this – they can access your funds.

 Here’s a screenshot of my Ledger’s recovery seed.
 Once I post this it means I will have to reset this Ledger device since anyone can steal my funds at the moment.
-However, if I were to use TREZOR my seed wouldn’t even appear on my computer screen which would make it much more safe.

-Using Ledger – short and sweet
+Using TREZOR and Ledger – short and sweet

 Once the setup is complete you can start using your Ledger.
 Just replug the flash drive, enter your PIN code and you’re good to go.
 The interface is extremely intuitive and doesn’t require much explanations.